 Data from the 2014 American Community Survey (ACS) indicates resident employment across multiple industry sectors.
 Individuals indicating employment in construction and related industries are summarized in Table 6.
 These findings suggest a pipeline of candidates with some industry experience to support further occupation-specific training.
-Globeville, for example, had an estimated 273 residents reporting earned income from the construction industry in the 2014 data.
 A similar table categorizing the information by zip code, and including office and management positions per sub-sector is included as Attachment H.